juliancoffee/lumes-py/README.md

-What it can?
+What can it do?
 ==========

-Simple wrapper around maim and xclip for doing screenshots
+Simple wrapper around maim and xclip for doing screenshots.

-Call `lumes -h` for information
+For help write

+`$ lumes -h`

 Capabilities
 -----------